cilium/cilium/Documentation/bpf.rst

 -------------

 BPF programs and maps are memory accounted against ``RLIMIT_MEMLOCK`` similar to ``perf``.
-The currently available size in unit of system pages that may be locked into memory can be inspected through ``ulimit -l``.
+The currently available size in unit of system pages which may be locked into memory can be inspected through ``ulimit -l``.
 The setrlimit system call man page provides further details.

-The default limit is usually insufficient to load more complex programs or larger BPF maps, such that the BPF system call will return with ``errno`` of ``EPERM``.
+The default limit is usually insufficient to load more complex programs or larger BPF maps, so that the BPF system call will return with ``errno`` of ``EPERM``.
 In such situations a workaround with ``ulimit -l unlimited`` or with a sufficiently large limit could be performed.
 The ``RLIMIT_MEMLOCK`` is mainly enforcing limits for unprivileged users.
 Depending on the setup,